 Here are some ways you can make your support solution accessible to users:

 Be there where your customers are.
 Learn where your customers hang out.
 Every business has its user base.
 Find out where that user base is most active.
 Then focus your support energy on that place.

 In today’s world, most of the new generation now live through social media.
 When a customer can’t reach a business, generally share their frustration over social media (Facebook, and Twitter are the active ones)

 Treat your social media team as part of your support system.
 Train them precisely as your support solution.
 Make them fast to respond to users anytime they share anything about your service and company.
-Engage with them.
+Use communication apps to engage with them.
 Make your customers believe that you care.
 You are there for them!

 Give the most freedom to customers

 Provide your customers with many options to reach you other than direct calls.
 You can offer a support portal or give your customer the ability to reach you through emails.
 And your agents can attend those emails as tickets directly from their support dashboard!